Cryptocurrency Exchange Says It Can't Access Millions After CEO Unexpectedly Died

 Robertson said she and Quadriga have hired a security expert to try to break the encryption on Cotten's laptop and an encrypted USB key.
 But she added that so far, the expert has had only limited success.

-Saying "there should be in excess of $180 million [Canadian] of coins in cold storage," Robertson wrote that the company is still trying to access the wallets, in addition to looking into the possibility that Cotten had used other exchanges to secure some of those funds.
+Saying "there should be in excess of [CA]$180 million of coins in cold storage," Robertson wrote that the company is still trying to access the wallets, in addition to looking into the possibility that Cotten had used other exchanges to secure some of those funds.

-That's left Quadriga customers wondering when — and if — they'll see their money.
-Discussion boards on Reddit are peppered with skeptical comments about the company's efforts to work out its issues, and some users say they have upward of $80,000 or $100,000 that's been locked away from them.
+That has left Quadriga customers wondering when — and whether — they'll see their money.
+Discussion boards on Reddit are peppered with skeptical comments about the company's efforts to work out its issues, and some users say they have upwards of $80,000 or $100,000 that has been locked away from them.

 "This is a tough lesson learned.
-I would probably avoid [cryptocurrency] in the future," Quadriga user Elvis Cavalic of Calgary tells the CBC news agency.
-After not being able to withdraw $15,000, he said, "They've left us completely in the dark.
+I would probably avoid [cryptocurrency] in the future," Quadriga user Elvis Cavalic of Calgary, Alberta, told the CBC news agency.
+After not being able to withdraw CA$15,000, he said, "They've left us completely in the dark.
 I'm kind of preparing for the worst."

-In the debt filing, Robertson said she has faced threats and has seen speculation online about whether Cotten is actually alive — some comments on Reddit and elsewhere speculated that his death could be an elaborate ruse to siphon money away from the exchange's customers.
+In the debt filing, Robertson said she has faced threats and has seen speculation online about whether Cotten is actually alive — some comments on Reddit and elsewhere have speculated that his death could be an elaborate ruse to siphon money away from the exchange's customers.

-Robertson's affidavit notes that a copy of Cotten's death certificate was also submitted to the court, with the J.A.
-Snow Funeral Home stating that he had died on Dec.
+Robertson's affidavit notes that a copy of Cotten's death certificate was submitted to the court, with the J.A.
+Snow Funeral Home stating that he died on Dec.
 9, 2018, in Jaipur, India.

 In seeking protection from creditors, Robertson said she had convened a board of directors to run the company.
 And she asked the court to give Quadriga "additional time to find whatever stores of cryptocurrency may be available" and resolve other outstanding issues.